joseph-robles-jr/kotlin-account-management/README.md

 **Project Title**: kotlin-account-management

-**Project Description**:  A somple console project in Kotlin to make and manage a simple bank
+**Project Description**:  A simple console project in Kotlin to demonstrate understanding of classes and the language.
+The program allowws you to make and manage a small, simple bank.

 **Project Goals**: To demonstrate a basic proficiency in Kotlin, incluing Class Plymorphism.